oguru/DnD-AI/Session/10 - Loose Ends.md

 **Nip's Notorious Turnip Stew** - Made by our newly awakened friend with his divine cooking abilities; tastes like hope and heals both body and spirit!

-**Peculiarity Pies** - Each one's got a different magical surprise inside; might make you big, might make you small, might let you chat with the local cats!

 **Chauntea's Blessed Bread** - Warm bread that never goes stale; eating a slice grants the benefits of a short rest without actually resting! *One per person per day!*

 **Probability Pudding** - A dessert that exists in multiple states simultaneously; gives you an edge on your next task, but makes the one after trickier!

 **Skug's Strength Stew** - The dwarf insists on serving this while grunting approvingly; grants mighty strength but you'll only be able to grunt for an hour!

-**Ratan's Riddle Rolls** - Sweet pastries that whisper riddles when bitten; answer correctly for inspiration, answer wrong and learn something unexpected about our fair city!"

-*All food and drink provided free of charge to the heroes of Verbobonc!*

-**Peculiarity Pies Effects (Roll d6):**
+**Peculiarity Pies** - Each one's got a different magical surprise inside; might make you big, might make you small, might let you chat with the local cats!:

 1. **Enlarge** for 10 minutes - "I feel... significant!"
 2. **Reduce** for 10 minutes - "Everything looks so big now!"
 3. **Speak with Animals** for 1 hour - "The local cats have OPINIONS about everything"